Mayuge District: Population

 In 1991, the national population census estimated the district population at about 216,800.
 The 2002 national census estimated the population of the district to be about 324,700 people, of whom 51.2% were female and 48.8% were male.
 The district population annual growth rate was calculated at 3.6%.
 In 2012, it was estimated that the population of Mayuge District was approximately 461,200.
+Estimate by the government projected by 2025 the population is roughly 700,258.

 Economic activities

 Due to fertile soils and favorable climate, Mayuge District has great agricultural potential.
 However, the fact that open water and natural forest reserves occupy an estimated 87% of the surface area of the district, significant pressure has been exerted on the natural environment from the increasing population numbers.
 Most of the agriculture in the district is on the subsistence level.
 The crops grown include the following:.

 Fishing is another high-value activity practiced in the district.
 This activity is the largest income earner in the district, accounting for 63% and 52% of the district revenue in 2002 and 2003 respectively.
 In 2004, an estimated 2,600 people were engaged in commercial fishing in Mayuge District.
 The fish caught from Lake Victoria include: (a) Nile Perch (b) Tilapia (c) Rargentae (Mukene) (d) Clarias (Cat fish) and (e) Protopterus (Lung fish).

 In recent times, bee keeping for production of honey, is becoming an accepted and practiced method of earning an income in the district.